 the best in volleyball: The women of UW won their first national championship – playing in Columbus on December 18, 2021 – exactly 5 months before I moved to Columbus. { During college in SoCal at UC Irvine, volleyball – played informally in a gym class – was one of my favorite participant sports, and now I enjoy watching it. }

-almost the best in football, twice: In the 2022 Super Bowl, Cincinnati (in Ohio where I would be living 3 months later) lost 20-23 when "the suspenseful game ended with a fourth-down stop." / Then in the national CFP Semifinal during my first year in Columbus, Ohio State played tough against Georgia and almost won the game, losing 41-42 after missing a last-second field goal, the potential game winner.
-A week later Georgia easily won 65-7, so (probably) Ohio State came within a field goal of being national champions.
+almost the best in football, twice: In the 2022 Super Bowl, Cincinnati (in Ohio where I would be living 3 months later) lost 20-23 when, quoting ESPN, "the suspenseful game ended with a fourth-down stop," won by Los Angeles Rams (who played in Anaheim Stadium for 15 years, 1980-1994, before moving to St Louis and then back to LA) who also were a home team, so I had mixed feelings during the game, with competing loyalties. / Then in the national CFP Semifinal during my first year in Columbus, Ohio State played tough against Georgia and almost won the game, losing 41-42 after losing their best receiver and then missing a last-second field goal, the potential game winner.
+A week later Georgia easily won 65-7, so (probably) Ohio State came within a successful kick of being national champions.